SalahGhafari/Select-Auto-Click-Extension/README.md

 3. Use the extension's function to auto-click the model you want.

 ## Support
-If you have any issues or need help using the extension, please contact me at salah.ghafari@gmail.com.
+If you have any issues or need help using the extension, please contact me at salah.ghafari@proton.me.

 ## License
 This extension is licensed under the "MIT License" license.
 See the LICENSE.md file for more information.